Nick Wayne: Singles competiton (2026–present)

+After returning from competing in New Japan Pro-Wrestling's Best of the Super Juniors tournament in July 2026, Wayne began appearing as a singles wrestler without his mother and Kip Sabian, quietly disbanding the Matriachy.
+On August 21 at Death Before Dishonor, Wayne unsuccessfully challenged Bandido for the ROH World Championship.

 New Japan Pro-Wrestling (2025–present)

-On April 5, 2025 at New Japan Pro-Wrestling (NJPW)'s Sakura Genesis event, Wayne was announced as a participant in the 2025 Best of the Super Juniors tournament.
-Wayne was placed in B Block and finished with 8 points, most notably scoring a win over reigning IWGP Junior Heavyweight Champion El Desperado but failed to advance to the grand finals.
+In 2025 and 2026, Wayne participated in New Japan Pro-Wrestling (NJPW)'s Best of the Super Juniors tournament.
+During the 2025 tournament, Wayne notably scored a win over the reigning IWGP Junior Heavyweight Champion El Desperado.

 Personal life

 Wayne is a third generation wrestler, being the son of Buddy and Shayna Wayne, and the grandson of Moondog Ed Moretti.
 Buddy Wayne died at the age of 50 on June 17, 2017 from a heart attack.